 Shops in a crumbling building.

 Ankara isn't a particularly attractive or interesting city so I wasnt particularly enthralled by the fact.
 But in Turkey there is always good food.
 No, GREAT food!
 I wandered about by myself and got some food.
 The kebabs in Turkey are great.
-Nothing like the greasy processed disgusting poor excuse for meat served in a soggy pitta that falls apart with manky salad that you always get in the UK.
 But there are loads of other great dishes.
-Turkish food makes me very, very happy :o) The bread is always SO fresh and SO tasty.
-And they always give you plenty with your food.
-You wont know about Turkish bread until you try it.
-The picture shows my highland soup (yoghurt mint and rice soup: delicious).
-The next one is my Lahmacun.
-Its special stretchy dough rolled out really thin, topped with a mixture of lamb, red pepper paste and parsley and baked fast.
+Turkish food makes me very, very happy :o) Turkish bread is SO fresh and SO tasty and you always get plenty with your food.
+The picture shows highland soup (yayla corbasi with yoghurt, mint and rice).
+The next one is Lahmacun: stretchy thin dough topped with ground lamb, red pepper paste and parsley.
 You eat it rolled up with lemon and fresh parsley or salad.

 In the evening I went and got my hair cut.
 In the Barbers Shop there was a great map book of the whole of Turkey.
 I loked at it to find places to go.